barguzin/ucsb_geog172/_sources/labs/lab2.md

 This lab will teach you how to work import, export and analyze data in Python, and specifically cover the following concepts:

-1. Working with data
-    1. Importing and saving data with Pandas
-    2. Importing and saving data with GeoPandas
+1. Working with data (Importing and saving data with GeoPandas from Google Drive and from URL)
-    3. Converting between Pandas and Geopandas
 2. Calculating measures of location and variation
-3. Creating basic plots and charts in Matplotlib and Seaborn
+3. Creating basic plots and charts in Matplotlib
-4. Getting data from OSM and from CenPy

 ---